dag7dev/awesome-anbernic/README.md

   - V vertical
   - S single os

-RG552 and RG505 are some of Anbernic consoles that doesn't follow in some case these "rules".
+RG552 and RG505 are some of Anbernic consoles that don't follow in some case these naming conventions.

 ## Tech specs